-What should our expectations be regarding statistical power and replicability in studies of infancy?
+What should our expectations be regarding replicability and statistical power in studies of infancy?
 Although we are only replicating a single phenomenon, the importance and assumed robustness of the IDS preference means that our study still provides data relevant to developing a more nuanced understanding of replicability and power in infancy research.
 Because of the large number of participating labs, data from some labs does not support an IDS preference (i.e., yields a small – or even negative – effect size when analyzed individually).
 Some variability is expected due to the mathematics of estimating an effect at so many independent sites.
 Nonetheless, we inspect whether there is systematic variability explained by lab effects.

 In addition, by providing an unbiased estimate of effect size for an important developmental phenomenon (including estimates of how that effect varies across ages, language backgrounds, and tasks), this work gives a rough baseline for other scientists to use when planning studies.
 Existing attempts to estimate the statistical power of infant experiments have been contaminated by publication bias, which leads to an overestimation of typical effect sizes in infant research.
-Such overestimates can lead subsequent studies to be underpowered (expecting to see larger effects than are truly present).
-Though our report estimates the effect for a particular developmental preference, we can compare our unbiased estimate calculated both across all three methods and for each method to the meta-analytic effect extracted from previously published studies.
+Such overestimates can lead subsequent studies to be under-powered (expecting to see larger effects than are truly present).
+Though our report estimates the effect for a particular developmental preference, we can compare our unbiased estimate, calculated both across all three methods and for each method, to the meta-analytic effect extracted from previously published studies.
 This calculation can provide a rough estimate of the effect size inflation in general, and for each method in particular, at least for this particular phenomenon.

-How should we think about the relationship between statistical significance and developmental change?
+How should we think about the relationships between experimental design, statistical significance, and developmental change?
 Previous work often employs a contrast between two ages to suggest that a developmental change has taken place; for example, by showing that 7-month-old infants show a statistically reliable preference in a task, but 5-month-old infants do not.
-Such a finding is not sufficient to show a difference between two time points (Nieuwenhuis, Forstmann, & Wagenmakers, 2011).
+Such a finding (the pairing of a significant difference and a non-sigificant difference) is not sufficient to show a difference between two time points (Nieuwenhuis, Forstmann, & Wagenmakers, 2011).
 Even in the case where a significant difference is found between the two age groups, such a result is not sufficient to elucidate the developmental pattern underlying this discrete test.
 By measuring how effect sizes change over age with a much denser sampling approach, our data and continuous analytic approach illustrate what stands to be gained with a more gradient approach to testing behavior over development.

 Summary

-This broad replication of IDS preferences helps to answer basic questions about the replicability of developmental psychology findings, and will also provide useful benchmarks for how to design infant cognition studies going forward.
+This broad replication of IDS preferences helps to answer basic questions about the replicability of developmental psychology findings and will also provide useful benchmarks for how to design infant cognition studies going forward.
 Just as projects such as ManyLabs have led to important improvements in research practices in cognitive and social psychology, we hope that ManyBabies will play a similar role for developmental cognitive science.

 Methods

-ALL METHODS ARE DETAILED BELOW IN OUR PRE-SUBMISSION MS, BUT SOME DETAILED METHODS MAY APPEAR IN AN ONLINE SUPPLEMENT RATHER THAN THE MAIN TEXT.

 Participation Details

-Time-frame.
+Time frame

 We issued an open call for labs to participate on February 2nd, 2017.
-Data collection began on DATE and ended one year later, on DATE.
+Data collection began on May 1st, 2017.
+Data collection was scheduled to end on April 30th, 2018 (one year later).
+In order to allow labs to complete their sample, however, a 45 day extension was granted, and data collection officially ended on June 15th, 2018.
+Data collection from one laboratory extended beyond this timeframe (see below in Methods Addendum).